AN ART INSTALLATION MIMICKING THE BEHAVIOUR OF A FLOCK OF STARLINGS

-Flylight is a site-specific light installation that directly interacts with its surroundings.
-The light mimics the behaviour of a flock of birds in flight, symbolizing the conflict between humans, the safety of a group and the freedom of the individual.
+Flylight is a site-specific art installation that directly interacts with its surroundings.
+The light mimics the behaviour of a flock of birds in flight, symbolizing the conflict between the safety of the group and the freedom of the individual.

 FLYLIGHT IS REPRESENTED BY CARPENTERS WORKSHOP GALLERY

-While birds are the ultimate symbol of freedom, in a flock they move as one single entity creating mesmerizing patterns.
+While birds are the ultimate symbol of freedom, in a flock, they move as one single entity creating mesmerising patterns.
 This flock behaviour is an example of ‘self-organization’, meaning that no single bird leads the flight.
 Amazingly enough, each individual senses the speed and the direction of the group.

 The work questions the delicate balance between the group and the individual.
-Just like birds, people find safety in a group, while at the same time they are forced to act according to a set of rules, on which society functions.
-The one who chooses complete individual freedom above these rules, is forced to operate outside of society.
-Where lies the perfect balance between the two?
+Just like birds, people find safety in a group, while at the same time they are forced to act according to a set of rules on which society functions.
+The one who chooses individual freedom above these rules, is forced to operate outside of society.
+Where, then, lies the perfect balance between the two?